 You can also go the more economical/adventurous route by skipping the lift ticket and going backcountry or cross-country skiing!
 Want to get out in the snow and do something other than ski or snowboard though?
 How about sledding, tubing, snowmobiling, or snowshoeing?
 So many options for fun in the snow!

-Our new favorite winter activity is snowshoeing, which is basically just hiking in the snow.
+Since moving to Colorado, our new favorite winter activity is snowshoeing, which is basically just hiking in the snow.
 Why shouldn’t you hike just because there’s snow?
-It’s a completely different (amazing) experience in Colorado’s winter wonderland!
+It’s a completely different (and amazing) experience in Colorado’s winter wonderland!
 Here are some ideas for Winter Hikes in Colorado.